NeXt-UI/next-tutorials/README.md

 This is the tutorial to help you understand how NeXt UI Toolkit works and start writing your code as soon as possible.

+Should you notice a typo or have a question, do not hesitate to contact the authors using the e-mail addresses at the bottom of the page.

 ## Tutorial Contents
 0. [Introduction](/tutorials/tutorial-000.md)
 1. [Download and install](/tutorials/tutorial-001.md)